 A similar picture emerges if only car km are considered.
-Figure 6 shows that only car pricing policies have a significant effect on car distances travelled.
-All other policy types, including the land use policies have only insignificant effects.
+Figure 5 shows that only car pricing policies have a significant effect on car distances travelled.
+All other policy types, including the land use policies, have only insignificant effects.

-Figure 6 Scenario results: car km
+Figure 5 Scenario results: car km per capita per day

-4.2 Sustainability Indicators
+4.3 Sustainability Indicators

 The land-use transport models predict long term changes in the urban land use and transport system.
 The indicator modules (see Figure 1) use the output of the land-use transport models (zone data and link flows), disaggregate it to raster cells using GIS information and produce the sustainability indicators.
-If the land-use transport model results are translated into sustainability effects the same overall picture with respect to the policy impacts holds true.
+If the land-use transport model results are translated into sustainability effects the same overall picture emerges.